NHLOCAL/NHLOCAL/README.md

 - 📫 How to reach me **nh.local11@gmail.com**

-- ⚡ Fun fact **Faced with a complicated exercise, don't work hard, that's what a calculator is for**
+- ⚡ **Faced with a complicated exercise, don't work hard, that's what a calculator is for**

 <h3 align="left">Connect with me:</h3>
 <p align="left">